 Few foods can compete with caviar in terms of pure prestige.
 Simply saying the name aloud feels like you're in the presence of royalty.
-The ingredient is not only notoriously pricey, but it also has a flavor and texture to match, with unique characteristics unlike any other food.
+Its unique flavor and texture are unlike any other.

 While many are familiar with the concept of caviar, few know what caviar truly is.
-Here is your foundational guide to caviar, including some valuable answers to key questions you may still have.
+Here is your foundational guide to caviar, including some answers to key questions you may have.

 Caviar is the salted, non-fertilized eggs of sturgeon.
 While caviar falls into the broader category of fish roe, not all fish roe is considered caviar.
-Like wine, cheese, olive oil, and other exquisite food products of Europe, nations and governments take caviar classification very seriously.
+Like wine, cheese, olive oil and other exquisite food products of Europe, nations take caviar classification very seriously.
 Sturgeon only!

-Because many sturgeon species have been overfished in regions like the Black Sea and the Caspian Sea, producers have turned to more sustainable aquaculture practices to make caviar more economically feasible and environmentally friendly.
+Today, 18 of 27 sturgeon species are endangered due to overfishing.
+That's why producers have turned to more sustainable aquaculture practices to make caviar more economically feasible and environmentally friendly.

 Famous Caviar Varieties

 There are five main types of caviar that represent the bulk of the high-end market.
-These are known as the “big five” and coveted for their extraordinary flavors and textures.
+The "big five" are coveted for their extraordinary flavors and textures.
 These include Beluga, Ossetra, Kaluga, Sevruga and American.
 They fetch the highest cost per ounce, delivering the most delicate textures and nuanced flavors of all caviar.